T42 (classification): Lower limb amputees

 This class includes ISOD A2 classified athletes.
 People in this class use a prosthetic limb when competing in athletics.
 It has four parts: a socket, a knee, a shank and a foot.
-Above the knee amputees have difficulty using standard able-bodied spint actions because of the differences in their functional muscle mass.
+Above the knee amputees have difficulty using standard able-bodied splint actions because of the differences in their functional muscle mass.
 As a result, they often use a specialized sprinting technique called “Leg-Over-Leg”.
 This technique involves using hip extensions to avoid deceleration caused by the prosthetic leg hitting the ground.
 Use of a specially made carbon fibre running prosthetic leg assists runners in this class in lowering their heart rate compared to using a prosthetic not designed for running.
 Runners in this class can have lower metabolic costs compared to elite runners over middle and long distances.

 A study was done comparing the performance of athletics competitors at the 1984 Summer Paralympics.
 It found there was no significant difference in performance in times between women in A1, A2 and A3 in the 100 meter race, men in A1, A2 and A3 in the 100 meter race, and men in A1, A2, A3 and A4 in the 400 meter race.